zacjones93/astro-zacs-digital-garden/src/content/notes/self-review-pull-requests-for-better-collaboration.md

 The goal here is to bring your future self and teammates the context you are holding in your head AND stimulate conversation around the changes that are made so collectively you all can make the best decisions possible.

-Even if you get a “LGMT 👍” after doing a self review, you did your best to communicate what changes were made and the intentions behind them.
+Even if you get a "LGTM 👍” after doing a self review, you did your best to communicate what changes were made and the intentions behind them.